pmichaillat/fairness/README.md

 The script then produces the figure and saves it as `figure_B1.pdf`.

-## Software versions
+## Software

-The results were obtain on a Mac running macOS Catalina 10.15.6 with the following software:
+The results were obtained on a Mac running macOS Catalina 10.15.6 with the following software:

 * Matlab R2020a
 * Dynare 4.5.7
 * Microsoft Excel 16.16.24

+## License

+The content of this repository is licensed under the terms of the [MIT License](https://opensource.org/license/mit-license-php/).